intel-lab-lkp/linux/Documentation/arch/x86/tdx.rst

 ~~~~~~~

 TDX host support currently lacks the ability to handle kexec.
 For
-simplicity only one of them can be enabled in the Kconfig.
-This will be
+simplicity, whichever gets run first disables the other.
+I.e., loading
+kexec kernel image tries to disable TDX permanently, otherwise it fails
-fixed in the future.
+due to that TDX has already been enabled.
+This will be fixed in the
+future.

+It is possible that kexec can race with the per-cpu initialization of
+TDX.
+In the case of losing this race, TDX will not be usable in the
+second kernel, but otherwise kexec will happen normally.

 Erratum
 ~~~~~~~